 If you don’t own a property yet, a guarantor loan is another option.
 This allows a close family member—usually a parent—to offer their home as security for your investment loan.
 It can help you avoid paying lender’s mortgage insurance (LMI) and reduce your upfront costs significantly.

 However, it’s crucial to go into this arrangement with clarity.
-Legal and financial implications exist for both parties, so consulting with a Financial Advisor in Melbourne ensures everyone involved fully understands the terms.
+Legal and financial implications exist for both parties, so consulting with a financial advisor ensures everyone involved fully understands the terms.
+Check out our insights on how first-time investors in Melbourne can avoid common mistakes.

 3. Look into Government Grants & First-Time Buyer Schemes